kzykhys/CoroutineIO/README.md

 CoroutineIO
 ===========

-Coroutine based generic TCP server written in PHP5.5.
+Coroutine based generic stream socket server written in PHP5.5.
 This project is heavily inspired by @nikic's [great post][1].

 Requirements
 ------------